 At Dunbar Cave, my family likes to take our visitors to view the mouth of the cave, as well as the old stage area.
 When it snows and depending on how cold it gets in the winter, the cave is particularly beautiful, growing icicles that hang in the mouth.
 There are a couple of forested trail loops, varying in distance with the longest being about 1.5 miles depending on the route taken.
 The trails offer an escape into the forest, and maybe a sighting of deer and owls, the heron that pause in the lake, and chipmunks that scurry between rocks by the cave.
 Holiday events include Build a Certified Bat House on December 22, as well as Make Moon Dough and Story Time with Cookies and Cocoa on the same day.
 Find events through December including Finger Knitting, and a New Year Hike in January, click here.

 If you have some hours before your family wakes through the holidays, then experienced mountain bikers would enjoy a morning ride at the North Ford Street Mountain Bike Trail Park.
 These trails in the forest are a gift to bikers who can cross creeks and practice uninhibited.
 The trails are for mountain bikers only.
 Park is listed on the MTB Trail list here.
-The city’s webpage includes directions and rules here.
+The city’s webpage includes directions.

 If you want to bike with your family or some of your family enjoys biking, while others like to hike or photograph wintry creek scenes, then Rotary Park is home to all of those activities.
 You’re welcome to bundle up, bring your dogs, and play a game of disc golf.
 Read about Rotary Park here.

 Getting cozy with a local brew after being outside in the wintry weather is a most rewarding evening activity.
 Clarksville is home to a variety of local breweries, distilleries, and eateries with their own special concoctions.